Moranilt/http_template/README.md

 HTTP microservice template for fast start

-The idea of this package to make standart template which you can clone or use [gonew](https://go.dev/blog/gonew) tool.
+The idea of this package is to make standart template which you can clone or use [gonew](https://go.dev/blog/gonew) tool.

 From the box it contains clients for:
 - [Vault](https://www.vaultproject.io/)